 Just how long does it take to sell a house?

 Perhaps the biggest influence on how long it takes to sell a house is the location.
-Unfortunately, this is the only aspect of your home over which you have no control.
 It has always been the case that different geographical areas each have different levels of demand for home buyers.
 So, if your property happens to be in a desirable neighbourhood with good transport links and is near a good school, it stands to reason that it will sell at a quicker rate than one which is located in an area with a high crime rate.

 The national average when it comes to selling a home is somewhere in the region of six weeks.
 This varies from area to area, however.
 Surveys looking into each region found that the locations where you can expect to sell your house quickest are, perhaps unsurprisingly, the South East and Greater London.
 The demand for housing in London has always been strong, and although the market has slowed a little recently, those selling a property in London can expect their house to sell quicker than any other region in the UK.
 That said, the average time taken to sell a house in London is four weeks, so if you’re looking to sell your house fast, you may have to look into different methods of selling.